rassel25/Bank-Customer-Segmentation/README.md

-# Bank Customer Segmentation with K-Means Clustering and Streamlit
+# Bank Customer Segmentation with K-Means Clustering, Pyspark and Streamlit

 This project aims to predict customer clusters for enhanced bank profitability through targeted customer engagement.
 It utilizes Apache Spark (PySpark) to analyze a large dataset of over 1 million customers and leverages various techniques for effective customer segmentation and prediction.